-The 2024/25 Settlement is for one year only and is based on the Spending Review 2021 (SR21) funding levels updated for the 2023 Autumn Statement announcements.
+The 2024/25 Settlement is for one year only and is based on the Spending Review 2021 (SR21) funding levels updated for the 2023 Autumn Statement announcements and the subsequent additional funding package announced in January 2024.
 This Settlement represents a holding position until next Parliament, with the emphasis on providing stability.
 The ruling out of a business rates reset, or a fair funding review, means that the funding distribution will remain fairly stable.